 In losing ash in ash dominated canopies, an increase in bramble and invasive scrub is to be expected.
 In this situation, where there is no significant natural regeneration of site native broadleaves or regenerating understorey this can result in the structure of the woodland and its habitat potentially being harmed.
 Re stocking with site native mixed broadleaves following coppicing/clearance of dying ash trees should be considered.
-Sycamore is to be accepted as a component of the resulting woodland.
+Sycamore is to be accepted as a component of the resulting woodland from natural regeneration but not actively planted.